Share this publication

 It is speculated that the custom of masquerading originated in the 15th century influenced by Roman carnival celebrations that spread across Europe.
 Others say that it is a way to emulate God who is always present yet always concealed.

 During Purim there are plenty of costume contests occurring or re-enactments of the story of Esther.
-There are plenty of public celebrations that occur throughout Israel in the city of Tel Aviv a free street party occurs that is attended by thousands of people, all dressed in costumes.
+There are plenty of public celebrations that occur throughout Israel in the city of Tel Aviv is a free street party occurs that is attended by thousands of people, all dressed in costumes.

 Purim parades which are called Adloyada, and they occur all over Israel.
 But the biggest and the most famous Purim Parade occurs in Holon.
 The Adloyada in Holon, just south of Tel Aviv!
 The parade draws crowds of over 150,000 people.

 The parade features elaborately decorated giant floats, 4,000 dancers, drummers, bands and street performers who all participate in the parade.
 It is a great day for the whole family!
 The event is free to attend and begins at 12pm starting from Sokolov Weizmann Street at the corner of Golomb.
-Join in the fun and were a costume or some bright colours!
+Join in the fun and wear a costume or some bright colours!

 Purim in Tel Aviv